mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 ### Does it work?

 Absolutely.
-It works so well that one of my students participating in my underground cohort of data science ninjas got selected for a **Staff Data Science Position ($175,000 base salary).**
+It works so well that one of my students participating in my underground cohort of future data scientists got her resume selected for a **Staff Data Science Position ($175,000 base salary).**

 The problem was that she thought she was applying to an entry-level position ($100,000 base salary).

-She made it 90% of the way through the interview.
+### She made it 90% of the way through the interview for a position she was unqualified for.

+Here's why this is so amazing:

-1. Her resume got selected
+1. **Her resume got selected**
-2. She passed the 1st round with HR
+2. **She passed the 1st round with HR**
-3. She passed the take-home test
+3. **She passed the take-home test**
+4. **She was invited to a live interview for a Staff Data Scientist Position ($175,000 position)**
+5. **She met with the Principal Data Scientist ($200,000 position)**
-4. She made it 80% through the live interview, and then she realized the position was advanced to she gracefully bowed out.
+6. **She made it 90% through the 2nd interview with the Principal Data Scientist, and then she gracefully bowed out when she realized that the position was too advanced.**

 The Principal Data Scientist that was conducting the interview said, _"I don't think you're qualified for the Staff Data Scientist Position.
 We're going to have to bump you down to Senior Data Scientist."_